AxisCommunications/acap-computer-vision-sdk-examples/object-detector-cpp/README.md

 ## Model over gRPC
 This example uses larod-inference-server for video inference processing by using gRPC API.
 The inference server supports multiple clients at the same time.
 Models are normally loaded when the inference server is starting up, but models can also be loaded by specifying the model file path over gRPC.
 Please note the model path specified must be accessible by the inference server.

+### Hardware acceleration
+The ./config folder contains configuration files with the parameters to run the inference on different camera models, also giving the possibility to use the hardware accelerator.
+To achieve the best performance we recommend using the TPU (Tensor Processing Unit) equipped with artpec7 cameras (e.g. [Axis-Q1615 Mk III](https://www.axis.com/products/axis-q1615-mk-iii)) or the DLPU (Deep Learning Processing Unit) equipped in artpec8 cameras (e.g. [Axis-Q1656](https://www.axis.com/products/axis-q1656))

 ## License
 **[Apache License 2.0](../LICENSE)**